-As it often happens at the end the summer season, full of barbecues and naughty holiday food, I try to bring us back to the healthy and wholesome.
-This chilli recipe is quite good for you.
+As often happens at the end a summer season full of barbecues and naughty holiday food, I try to bring us back to wholesome food.
+Fortunately this chili recipe is quite good for you!

 I’ve used a pound of extra-lean ground beef and half a pound of lean pork loin to trim off the fat.
-It’s also full of healthy fibre that comes from beans.
+It is also full of nutritious fibre that comes from beans.